quanteda/quanteda.textstats/cran-comments.md

 Purpose:

-* To fix a C++ issue with TBB that was causing an installation failure on downstream packages on ubuntu-devel environments.
-* To remove some C++ code for similarity computations that is not needed because it is contained in the **proxy** library.
+* To update the C++ code to better call the tbb library for parallel computing.

 ## Test environments